kevinolega/callcentertrainingtips/assets/pages/sales-english-lessons.md

 	<li>9 pm to 10 pm</li>
 	<li>10 pm to 11 pm</li>
 </ul>
 <p style="color:black;">We understand that you may have a different availability than what is offered.
-We are working on opening new schedules for our students.
+However, we are working on opening new schedules for our students.
 If you have more questions about the schedule or would like to propose a different time, <a href="https://facebook.com/callcentertrainingtips">send us a message</a>.</p>
 </details>